-I originally saw one of these posted on the Kaffe Fassett Collective page on Facebook, and I fell in love with it immediately.
+I originally saw one of these posted on the Kaffe Fassett Collective page on Facebook, made by Lori Allison who owns All About Color Quilting and I fell in love with it immediately.
 I knew that I’d have to make it.
 And amazingly, I actually have the book that the pattern is in.
 My friend Linda gave it to me a couple of Christmases ago with the accompanying ruler.

-So I enlarged the photo of the quilt from Facebook and made a list of the Kaffe Fassett Collective fabrics that were used.
-I had most of them in my stash, but had to purchase a couple of pieces.
-There were also a couple pieces in the original that I didn’t care for, so I omitted those and I added a couple of other fabrics.
+So I made a list of the fabrics I wanted to use and realized that I had most of them in my stash, but did have to purchase a couple of pieces.
+There were also a couple pieces in the original that I omitted and added a couple of other fabrics.

 I took all the fabrics with me on vacation in August/September and cut out all the squares and strips for my quilt and cut out the same fabrics for my friend who has made the same quilt.
 I purchased the backing fabric while I was on vacation.

-After I got home I cut all the 10 inch squares in half and sewed in my white on white strips assembly line style.
+After I got home I got all the 10 inch squares cut and sewed in my white on white strips assembly line style.
 To make this process go more quickly, I folded all the strips in half, wrong sides together, and pressed the crease.
 Then I folded all the half-squares in half, right sides together, and pressed down 1/2 inch on the fold.